hotosm/s3-logs-analyzer/Readme.md

 - `AWS_REGION`: The AWS region where your Athena database and S3 buckets are located.
   **Example:** `us-west-2`

 - `S3_ATHENA_OUTPUT`: The S3 location to store Athena query results.
-  **Example:** `s3://your-athena-query-results-bucket/path/`
+Athena stores its metadata in this location **Example:** `s3://your-athena-query-results-bucket/path/`

 - `ATHENA_DATABASE`: The name of the Athena database to run queries against.